ShigekiKarita/cxx11-typed-argparser/README.md

 ## note

-this library was first developed for https://github.com/ShigekiKarita/thxx
+this library was developed originally for https://github.com/ShigekiKarita/thxx